akhealth/EIS-Modernization/procurement-strategy.md

 ### Breaking up work into modules

 We aim to break up the large amount of work required for the overall EIS-R effort into smaller, less risky, more achievable pieces.
-Our goal os to run multiple, smaller procurements in sequence and iteratively deliver increased value to those we serve..
+Our goal is to run multiple, smaller procurements in sequence and iteratively deliver increased value to those we serve.
 This will help us reduce risks, and deliver working software the end users more quickly.

 ### Reduced proposal size